Cleopatra: ritratto di un'assassina | Alessandro Barbero

 author image

-@francescabattaglia3332 Said: 113 Days 17 Hours 51 Minutes ago
+@francescabattaglia3332 Said: 11 Months 24 Days 23 Hours 25 Minutes ago

 Capisco che adesso vada di moda, ma Cleopatra non era nera o mulatta.
 Apparteneva alla dinastia tolemaica che stava molto attenta a non mischiarsi tanto da sposarsi tra consanguinei.
 Se dovessimo darle un volto oggi, tuttavia ci sono anche delle monete a riscontro, le dovremmo dare dei tratti greci, quindi caucasici.